 1/3 cup grassfed gelatin (we use this one)

 2 TBS organic lemon juice

 1/4 cup local raw honey

 Pour the juice into a saucepan and then add then sprinkle the gelatin over top.
 Let it sit a few minutes until the gelatin starts to “bloom” (soak up juice and expand).

 Turn on the heat and warm the mixture over medium, whisking until gelatin is completely dissolved.
 Turn off the heat and let sit for about 5 minutes.

 Add the lemon juice and honey and mix well.

-Use a measuring spoon or dropper to fill up the silicone molds.
+Use a measuring spoon or dropper to fill up the silicone molds (I used these).
 Make sure to place your molds on a hard surface (like a cookie sheet) before filling.
 They are floppy and hard to move when full!
 Let the gummies sit at room temp in the molds for just a couple minutes.

 Transfer to the fridge.
 Refrigerate for at least 2 hours before releasing gummies from molds.

 Store gummies in the refrigerator in an airtight container.